Big City Family Fun

 Lady M Confections

-Sample a crêpe cake, like the signature mille crêpes cake with layer after layer of crêpey goodness.
-The best thing I ate in the city but I love my desserts.
+Sample a crêpe cake, like the signature mille crêpes cake, which has layer after layer of crêpey goodness.
+It was the best thing I ate in the city, but I love my desserts.

 Locations: 41 E. 78th St., 36 W. 40th St., 1178 Broadway, 30 Rockefeller Plaza, 101 Liberty St. Ste 1415.